TomaszOrda/buy-sell-wait-optimal-strategy/README.md

 ### Proof of correctness and time complexity

-Time complexity is naturally O(n), as any natural scanning algorithm.
+Time complexity is naturally $O(n)$, as any natural scanning algorithm.

 Proof of correctness is... tedious.
 But doable?
 I suppose?